Middle Ages: New societies

-The Ostrogoths, a Gothic tribe moved to Italy from the Balkans in the late 5th century under Theoderic the Great (r.
-493–526).
-He set up a kingdom marked by its co-operation between the Italians and the Ostrogoths, at least until the last years of his reign.
-Power struggles between Romanized and traditionalist Ostrogothic groups followed his death, providing the opportunity for the Byzantines to reconquer Italy in the middle of 6th century.
+Between the 5th and 8th centuries, new peoples and individuals filled the political void left by the centralised Roman government.
+The Ostrogoths, a Gothic tribe, settled in Roman Italy in the late fifth century under Theoderic the Great (d.
+526) and set up a kingdom marked by its co-operation between the Italians and the Ostrogoths, at least until the last years of Theodoric's reign.
 The Burgundians settled in Gaul, and after an earlier realm was destroyed by the Huns in 436, formed a new kingdom in the 440s.
 Between today's Geneva and Lyon, it grew to become the realm of Burgundy in the late 5th and early 6th centuries.
-Elsewhere in Gaul, the Franks and Celtic Britons set up stable polities.
+Elsewhere in Gaul, the Franks and Celtic Britons set up small polities.
 Francia was centred in northern Gaul, and the first king of whom much is known is Childeric I (d.
 481).
+His grave was discovered in 1653 and is remarkable for its grave goods, which included weapons and a large quantity of gold.

 Under Childeric's son Clovis I (r.
 509–511), the founder of the Merovingian dynasty, the Frankish kingdom expanded and converted to Christianity.
-Unlike other Germanic peoples, the Franks accepted Catholicism which facilitated their cooperation with the native Gallo-Roman aristocracy.
-Britons fleeing from – modern-day Great Britain – settled in what is now Brittany.

-Other monarchies were established by the Visigoths in the Iberian Peninsula, the Suebi in northwestern Iberia, and the Vandals in North Africa.
-The Lombards settled in Pannonia, but the influx of the nomadic Avars from the Asian steppes to Central Europe forced them to move on to Northern Italy in 568.
-Here they conquered the lands once held by the Ostrogoths from the Byzantines, and established a new kingdom composed of town-based duchies.
-By the end of the 6th century, the Avars conquered most Slavic, Turkic and Germanic tribes in the lowlands along the Lower and Middle Danube, and they were routinely able to force the Eastern emperors to pay tribute.
-Around 670, another steppe people, the Bulgars settled at the Danube Delta.
-In 681, they defeated a Byzantine imperial army, and established a new empire on the Lower Danube, subjugating the local Slavic tribes.
+The Britons, related to the natives of Britannia – modern-day Great Britain – settled in what is now Brittany.
+Other monarchies were established by the Visigothic Kingdom in the Iberian Peninsula, the Suebi in northwestern Iberia, and the Vandal Kingdom in North Africa.
+In the sixth century, the Lombards settled in Northern Italy, replacing the Ostrogothic kingdom with a grouping of duchies that occasionally selected a king to rule over them all.
+By the late sixth century, this arrangement had been replaced by a permanent monarchy, the Kingdom of the Lombards.

-During the invasions, some regions received a larger influx of new peoples than others.
-In Gaul for instance, the invaders settled much more extensively in the north-east than in the south-west.
+The invasions brought new ethnic groups to Europe, although some regions received a larger influx of new peoples than others.
+In Gaul, for instance, the invaders settled much more extensively in the north-east than in the south-west.
 Slavs settled in Central and Eastern Europe and the Balkan Peninsula.
-The settlement of peoples was accompanied by changes in languages.
-Latin, the literary language of the Western Roman Empire, was gradually replaced by vernacular languages which evolved from Latin, but were distinct from it, collectively known as Romance languages.
+Changes in languages accompanied the settlement of peoples.
+Latin, the literary language of the Western Roman Empire, was gradually replaced by vernacular languages, which evolved from Latin but were distinct from it, collectively known as Romance languages.
 These changes from Latin to the new languages took many centuries.
-Greek remained the language of the Byzantine Empire, but the migrations of the Slavs expanded the area of Slavic languages in Eastern Europe.
+Greek remained the language of the Byzantine Empire, but the migrations of the Slavs added Slavic languages to Eastern Europe.